-- 1. After completing the Program Narrative, complete the Uniform Budget.
+- 1. After completing the Annual Work Plan, complete the Uniform Budget.
 Specific directions are detailed within the first tab of the budget. - 2.
 All expenditure category totals must equal the totals on Section A: Budget Summary. - 3.
-For Expenditure Categories Personnel, Fringe Benefits, and Travel, the college must provide sufficient and detailed information as requested. - 4.
-Since the Program Narrative requires ample detail for each element and activity for the remaining expenditure categories, only a brief description of each item is necessary. - 5.
-For each expenditure category entry, cite the Principle, element, and activity that is being fulfilled and where a detailed description can be found. - 6.
-The Uniform Budget will not be accepted without the signed certification which is to be completed by the President, Chief Financial Officer, or another authorized signatory. - 7.
-Do not PDF the completed Uniform Budget; it must be sent in Excel format.
+For Expenditure Categories Personnel, Fringe Benefits, and Travel, the college must provide sufficient and detailed information as requested.
+Additional, more specific information may also be requested by the ICCB CTE liaison upon reviewing the submitted budget (ex. if Supplies or Equipment aren't detailed in the Annual Work Plan or the Budget). - 4.
+Since the Annual Work Plan requires ample detail for each element and activity for the remaining expenditure categories, only a brief description of each item is necessary. - 5.
+For each expenditure category entry, cite the Work Plan Activity Number that is being fulfilled and where a detailed description can be found. - 6.
+The Uniform Budget will not be accepted without the signed certification which is to be completed by the President, Chief Financial Officer, or another authorized signatory.
+The signatory page may be sent as a PDF. - 7.
+Do not PDF the remainder of the completed Uniform Budget; it must be sent in Excel format.